shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 There, my sweet Oli.
 We are young.
 I score well.
 We can spend all our time together when I’m not studying.

-She left Rysa.
+Tara left Rysa.
 She never tells her why.

 Rysa was talking about moving back to Chennai, but Tara wanted to stay here.